 Kucherov is an explosive skater with a great shot and moves and also takes care of his defensive duties.
 However, he may need to add a bit of muscle to better handle the physical side of things.

 Short Temper: When things aren’t going his way, Kucherov doesn’t bear down.
 He lashes out.
 Whether it’s a dirty hit or some after-the-whistle shenanigans, Kucherov is frequently involved in counterproductive nonsense.
-Opponents would be wise to lure him into such scenarios.
+Opponents would be wise to try to lure him into such scenarios.